manuelmfelix/RTricksAndCodes/README.md

 ## File: "CP_website_info"

 Code which uses Rvest and RSelenium to get Origin | Destination information (every schedule, price, trains, etc) from "Comboios de Portugal" website.

+## File: "google_places_shiny"

+R code developed to get information from the Google Places API with a shiny interface.